 Alaska has a fascinating gold rush history that you will learn all about during a trip to Skagway, the site of the famous Klondike Gold Rush of 1898.
 Board the White Pass and Yukon Route Railroad and journey through the trail that gold prospectors once took in their fated attempts to strike gold, or try your hand at gold panning.

-However you choose to experience this important time in Alaskan history, you should make sure to bring back a small nugget or flake of gold you discover while panning for gold, or buy a piece of this precious metal in a store, where they are also sold as Alaska souvenirs.
+However you choose to experience this important time in Alaskan history, you should make sure to bring back a small nugget or flake you discover while panning for gold, or buy a piece of this precious metal in a store, where they are also sold as Alaska souvenirs.

 Vermont has maple syrup, but Alaska has the equally delicious birch syrup.
 This sweet confection, made from the sap of birch trees, is found in stores all over the state and is used on everything from pancakes to ice cream and waffles.

 Bring back a bottle for friends, family, or yourself, but be warned—you might want to stock up on a few as you’ll find yourself drizzling this delicious syrup on every kind of breakfast treat and dessert that you eat.

 If you want to keep your feet warm during your trip to Alaska or back home during the cold winter months, then buy a pair of mukluk boots.
 These cozy boots were traditionally made with reindeer skin and were worn by Native American tribes including Inuit, Iñupiat, and Yupik tribes.